tandica/rhcsa/23-configuring-a-firewall.md/yt/notes.md

 When you remove an interface in a non-default zone, it becomes attached to the active default zone

+Use **--change-interface** to set the interface for a zone. --add-interface may not be as smart as the change option.

+You can use `nmcli` to change the interface of a zone:

+`nmcli con mod "connection name" connection.zone public`

+You can create custom zones.

+how to block icmp traffic:

+look at all the icmp types: `firewall-cmd --get-icmptypes`.

+choose the one you want to block:

+`firewallcmd --add-icmp-block=echo-request --permanent`

+`firewallcmd --add-icmp-block-inversion --permanent` blocks all icmp traffic so that you can allow a few of them.
+All icmp traffic is allowed by drfault so if you block a few of them then run this inversion command, it will allow the few you initially blocked and block the rest.

 <br >

 ## CSG